JoinColony/colonyJS/sdk/docs/api/classes/OneTxPayment.md

 ▸ **pay**(`recipient`, `amount`, `teamId?`, `tokenAddress?`): [`ColonyTxCreator`](ColonyTxCreator.md)<`OneTxPaymentClientV4`, ``"makePaymentFundedFromDomain"``, { `agent?`: `string` ; `fundamentalId?`: `BigNumber` ; `nPayouts?`: `BigNumber`  }, [`MetadataType`](../enums/MetadataType.md)\>

-Make a payment to a single address using a single token
+Make a payment to a single or multiple addresses using one or more tokens

 **`Remarks`**